Pranshu-jais/image-caption-generator-master/README.md

 ```
 This will install all the necessary packages and libraries needed to run the project.

+run code in jupyter notebook to get mymodel.h5

 ## Deployement on Streamlit

 1. Create an account on Streamlit Sharing.